-- 1. Download ble_app_beacon_fw.bin to a GR5515 SK Board through GProgrammer. - Scan nearby Bluetooth LE devices on GRToolbox, and find the iBeacon device whose BD ADDR is the same as that displayed on GRUart. - 3.
+- 1. Download ble_app_beacon.bin to an SK Board through GProgrammer. - 2.
+Scan nearby Bluetooth LE devices on GRToolbox, and find the iBeacon device whose BD ADDR is the same as that displayed on GRUart. - 3.
 You can view the Major and Minor values of the advertising data on GRToolbox.